History of the United States Marine Corps: World War I

 The French government renamed the forest to "Bois de la Brigade de Marine" ("Wood of the Marine Brigade"), and decorated both the 5th and 6th Regiments with the Croix de Guerre three times each.
 This earned them the privilege to wear the fourragère, which Franklin D. Roosevelt, then Secretary of the Navy, authorized them to henceforth wear on the left shoulder of their dress and service uniforms.
 Marine aviation also saw exponential growth, as the First Aeronautic Company which deployed to the Azores to hunt U-boats in January 1918 and the First Marine Air Squadron which deployed to France as the newly renamed 1st Marine Aviation Force in July 1918 and provided bomber and fighter support to the Navy's Day Wing, Northern Bombing Group.
 By the end of the war, several Marine aviators had recorded air-to-air kills, and collectively dropped over 14 short ton of bombs. and their number totals included 282 officers and 2,180 enlisted men operating from 8 squadrons.
 In 1919 the 1st Division/Squadron 1 was formed from these units, and exists as VMA-231.

 Near the end of the war in June 1918, Marines were landed at Vladivostok in Russia to protect American citizens at the consulate and other places from the fighting of the Russian Civil War.
 That August, the Allies would intervene on the side of the White Russians against the Bolsheviks to protect the Czechoslovak Legions and Allied materiel from capture.
 Marines would return on 16 February 1920, this time to Russky Island to protect communications infrastructure, until 19 November 1922.

-Opha May Johnson was the first woman to enlist in the Marines; she joined the Marine Corps Reserve in 1918 during World War I, officially becoming the first female Marine.
+Opha May Johnson was the first woman to enlist in the Marines; she joined the Marine Corps Reserve in 1918, officially becoming the first female Marine.
 From then until the end of World War I, 305 women enlisted in the Corps.

 The Marine Corps had entered the war with 511 officers and 13,214 enlisted personnel and, by 11 November 1918, had reached a strength of 2,400 officers and 70,000 enlisted.
 The war cost 2,461 dead and 9,520 wounded Marines, while eight would earn the Medal of Honor.
+Most of the deaths came from the worldwide Spanish flu epidemic.